This company pays its 3,300 employees an average of 700,000 euros - Breaking Latest News

 Sea Financial Times Vitol is the world‘s largest independent oil trader with chief executives based in London.
 However, according to the newspaper, Vitol has also benefited from big gains in other areas such as the electricity market and liquefied natural gas trading.

-More than 400 Vitol employees, mostly based in London, Geneva, Singapore and Houston, received a $2.5 billion (about €2.3 billion) distribution last year, as Reuters reports.
+More than 400 Vitol employees, mostly based in London, Geneva, Singapore and Houston, received a $2.5 billion (about €2.3 billion) distribution last year, as reported by Reuters.
 According to Bloomberg, the $15.1 billion for 2022 is more than the company’s profits over the previous six years combined.

 Vitol was founded in Rotterdam in 1966 and is based in Switzerland.
 Vitol Group declined comment to Bloomberg and did not immediately respond to an after-hours request from Business Insider.